Sugaminni/Meta-Planner-For-Puzzles/README.md

 # Intelligent Puzzle Solver

-An AI puzzle solver that decides whether to use BFS or A* for solving puzzles like the N-Puzzle.
+An AI puzzle solver that decides whether to use BFS, A*, or UCS for solving puzzles like the N-Puzzle.

 ---